skehlet/lambda-fun/README.md

-# Use Promise-returning handles with Lambda
+# Use Promise-returning handlers with Lambda

 Just playing around.